Liu3422/Summer_RISCV/README.md

         - Do I want this in monitor or model?
         - monitor will mean not seeing the whole word in memory.
 Do I need to?

-    - convert more of the program into OOP classes/objects, its getting pretty long.

     Current:
     R-Type (and I-Type counterpart)